Want to Help African EM? Think Local.

 Vertically-funded programs that include an emergency component are another example of how Western perceptions can stifle African emergency care development.
 In programs addressing maternal child health, cholera, and even Ebola, for example, well-intentioned foreign epidemiologists and specialists from countries with reliable prehospital emergency response systems are brought in as subject matter experts and given the mandate to develop independent emergency response systems from scratch, focused solely on the targeted disease.
 In the rare case where the effort succeeds, the funding structures—which might demand that each initiative operate independently of one another—can often create further fragmentation, and, ultimately, political turf wars that ensure the system either stays independent or dissolves.
 The true irony is that no Western experts would ever accept such a solution in their own community—they would never agree to call 911 for childbirth and 809-562-0567 for a car accident.

-“Western emergency medical systems certainly do have some principles worth teaching and emulating, but they are probably nowhere nearly as important and effective for Africans as what Africans can teach themselves.”
+“Western emergency medical systems certainly do have some principles worth teaching and emulating, but they are probably nowhere nearly as important and effective for Africans as what Africans can teach themselves.”“Western emergency medical systems certainly do have some principles worth teaching and emulating, but they are prably nowhere nearly as important and effective for Africans as what Africans can teach themselves.”

 There are, of course, very strong arguments for why a particular disease needs its own emergency infrastructure.
 But, in my experience, preventable fatalities caused by Ebola, cholera, or childbirth happen when communities don’t have an organized, reliable way to alert the community to send help and transport when it’s needed.
 It shouldn’t be surprising that such solutions evade many of the otherwise well-intentioned experts who devise these infrastructures.
 Emergency medical systems are not links in disease chains, they are public goods.
 Many Western emergency practitioners are offering emergency specialization when they really need to be looking at it from a public health standpoint, especially in places where access is severely limited.